This post may contain affiliate links. Please read my disclosure policy for more details.

 Tips to cook pasta with chickpeas in 1 pot

-- Start with a soffritto base.
-Onion and garlic are a must, but you’re welcome to add diced carrots and celery like I do with this soffritto recipe.
+- Start with a soffrito base.
+Onion and garlic are a must, but you can add diced carrots and celery, as I do with this soffritto recipe.

 - Cook pasta and chickpeas together, all in one pot, not separately!